 |Make sure you use code ENVY10 at checkout to get 10% off all What a Drag.
 You’re welcome!|

-Meticulously designed by the creative team behind Give Face Cosmetics (RIP), Give Head Wigs are, according to their website, “a multi-fibre hybid blend which mimics the multi-dimensional colour and shine of fresh salon coloured human hair”… which is a fancy way of saying they’re bloody good drag wigs!
+Meticulously designed by the creative team behind Give Face Cosmetics (RIP), How’s Your Head?
+Wigs are, according to their website, “the most diverse spectrum of wig shades and structures in the synthetic wig market”… which is a fancy way of saying they’re bloody good drag wigs!

-They come in a variety of shades, from natural to metallic to pastel, and one of these gorgeous gals will start at about £64.95.
+They come in a variety of shades, from natural to metallic to pastel, and one of these gorgeous lace-front gals will start at about £89.95.
 Make sure you grab one of yours today!

 One of the most popular and diverse drag wig suppliers around.
 Webster Wigs will have almost any type of wig that you’re looking for.
 They sell both lace front and hard front wigs, meaning the wig won’t blend into your scalp.
 This hard front is usually hidden with a fringe.

 You can easily grab a hard front wig from £45 and a lace front wig from £75.
 You can even get yourself a whopping 65″ lace front wig, if you’re feeling your Lady GoDIVA drag fantasy (new drag name, anyone?).

 Unlike some providers on this list, Webster Wigs also occasionally sells human hair wigs and pre-styled drag wigs.
 Both of these can easily set you back several hundred pounds but will be a sickening addition to any drag wardrobe.

 If you’ve seen wigs being sold anywhere in the UK, the likelihood is that they came from a Chinese wholesaler and were then repackaged and rebranded in the UK.
 The benefit of AliExpress is that you can buy straight from the wholesaler, meaning you avoid the added costs for branding and packaging in the UK.